shyamkarla/guide-intro-to-angular/tutorial/00-intro.md

-# Thinkful AngularJS [thinkful to provide title]

-[intro content from Thinkful]

-[download links, top and bottom of article]

-We're going to walk through building a simple AngularJS Email application, whilst covering some concepts in modern development and the Angular framework.
-It'll allow you to see some emails, read or delete them.

-We'll cover single page applications, client-side MVC patterns, two way data-binding as well as the building blocks such as directives, factories and controllers.
+# AngularJS Tutorial: Build a Gmail Clone

+Build a simple email application and learn core AngularJS concepts.
+By the end of this tutorial you'll be able to see (fake) emails, search by subject line and read / delete emails.

+Topics covered:

+- Single page applications (SPA)
+- Client-side MVC patterns
+- Two way data-binding
+- AngularJS building blocks
+    - Directives
+    - Factories
+    - Controllers

+__Note:__ This guide is open to the public.
+You can view the source code on [GitHub](https://github.com/Thinkful/guide-intro-to-angular) where you'll find a sample app to follow along.

+Ready?
+Let's dive in!